 In the Interior Design Tutorial, we'll pick up where we left off in the House Design Tutorial.
 The shell and basic structure of our plan is complete, but a lot of interior finishing remains.
 Our plan still needs lights, outlets, and fixtures to be a functional home.
-In addition, the interior could use some creature comforts such as furniture and moldings.
+In addition, the interior could use some creature comforts such as furniture, wall coverings and moldings.
 You may want to save this tutorial using a new name to archive your previous work.
 In this tutorial, you will learn about:

 - Controlling the Display of Objects

+- Working with Library Objects

 - Applying Room Moldings

-- Working with Library Objects
+- Applying Wall Coverings